kasslent/vr-with-aframe-notes/vr-with-aframe.md

 *What's the value of using virtual experiences over real-life experiences?*

-Besides providing immersive storytelling and gaming opportunities, VR is also being used to positively impact society!
+Besides providing immersive storytelling and gaming opportunities, and a new medium for creativity and self-expression, VR is also being used to positively impact society!
 Here are a few examples:

-**VR Therapy**: Using VR to face fears like <a href="https://newatlas.com/fearless-spider-fear-oculus-rift-vr/45146/">arachnophobia</a> or <a href="https://newatlas.com/public-speaking-simulation-gear-vr/44871/">public speaking</a>.
+* **VR Therapy**: Using VR to face fears like <a href="https://newatlas.com/fearless-spider-fear-oculus-rift-vr/45146/">arachnophobia</a> or <a href="https://newatlas.com/public-speaking-simulation-gear-vr/44871/">public speaking</a>.

-**VR + Healthcare**: As a tool for surgical training, or to help patients <a href="https://med.stanford.edu/news/all-news/2017/09/virtual-reality-alleviates-pain-anxiety-for-pediatric-patients.html">manage pain</a>.
+* **VR + Healthcare**: As a tool for surgical training, or to help patients <a href="https://med.stanford.edu/news/all-news/2017/09/virtual-reality-alleviates-pain-anxiety-for-pediatric-patients.html">manage pain</a>.

-**VR + Education**: Providing students access to new places and experiences via <a href="https://edu.google.com/expeditions/#about">Google Expeditions</a>
+* **VR + Education**: Providing students access to new places and experiences via <a href="https://edu.google.com/expeditions/#about">Google Expeditions</a>